 This calculator from Outside Online will tell you how many calories you burn if you tell it your weight, the weight of your pack, how fast you hike, how steep the hills are, and how soft or bumpy the ground is.

 Play with the numbers, keeping calories constant, and you can find out more than just how much food to pack.
 For example, how much faster could you go if you lightened your pack by ten pounds?.
 Or if you know how fast you hike on flat ground, how many miles can you plan to cover on hilly terrain?

 Deer Tick, Adult Female – UMaine Cooperative Extension-Griffin Dill

-Speaking from personal experience, tick season did its usual early April arrival on the North Fork and the nasty little critters will likely stay active into September.
-Ticks prefer moist, brushy areas, but even seemingly dry, more open areas like the trail to Glacier View peak have their share of ticks right now.
+Speaking from personal experience, tick season did its usual early April arrival on the North Fork last year and the nasty little critters likely stayed active into September.
+There’s no reason to think things will be any different this year.
+Ticks prefer moist, brushy areas, but even seemingly dry, more open landscape like the trail to Glacier View peak have their share of ticks.

 Actually, Glacier View has more than its share of ticks.
-The lower reaches are absolutely infested with the little bloodsuckers right now.
+The lower reaches are heavily infested with the little bloodsuckers early in the season.